 The TEXTAROSSA project focused on two applications from CERN's Patatrack team: Pixeltrack (a pixel tracking algorithm used for CMS detector) and CLUE (a cluster algorithm for high-granularity calorimeters).
-Our first goal was to rewrite them using a portability layer.
-This allows a single codebase to run efficiently on various hardware types from different vendors.
-Recoding for each specific architecture is impractical.
+Both applications provide several portability layers.
+In this way it is possible to efficiently run a single codebase on various hardware types from different vendors, since recoding for each specific architecture is impractical.

-Following objective was to evaluate the performance of these applications in two key areas:
+Our objective was to evaluate the performance of these applications in two key areas, enabling the evaluation of the IDV architectures developed in the project: